IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 on votes (concretely this value is five).

 **Property**
-If there are only (quorum -1)-many gen keys acive, there can be no new future application version or protocol parameters.
+If there are only (quorum -1)-many gen keys active, there can be no new future application version or protocol parameters.

 **Property**